-- There is no online signing defined in DNSSEC.
-Although a name server is free to compute the answer and signature(s) on-the-fly - PowerDNSSEC does this for instance - the protocol is written with a "first sign", "then load" attitude in mind . - The DNS packet header is not signed.
+- 1. There is no online signing defined in DNSSEC.
+Although a name server is free to compute the answer and signature(s) on-the-fly, the protocol is written with a "first sign", "then load" attitude in mind . - The DNS packet header is not signed.
 This means that a status: NXDOMAIN can not be trusted.
 In fact the entire header may be forged, including the AD bit, which may give some food for thought; - 3.
-DNS wildcards complicate matters.
+DNS wildcards complicate matters significantly.
 More about this in later sections.

-The first requirement implies that all denial of existence answers need to be pre-computed, but it is impossible to pre-compute (all conceivable) non-existence answers.
+The first requirement implies that all denial of existence answers need to be pre-computed, but it is impossible to precompute (all conceivable) non-existence answers.
 In the example above, you need a way to tell somebody who is asking for b.example.org that it does not exists without using the name b.example.org in the answer.
 This has been solved by introducing a record that defines an interval between two existing names.
 Or to put it another way: it defines the holes (non-existing names) in the zone.
 This record can be signed beforehand and given to the resolver.

-Given all these troubles why didn't the designers of DNSSEC went for the (easy) route and allowed for online signing?
+Given all these troubles why didn't the designers of DNSSEC go for the (easy) route and allowed for online signing?
 Well, at the time (pre 2000), online signing was not feasible with the current hardware.
 Keep in mind that the larger servers get between 2000 and 6000 queries per second (qps), with peaks up to 20,000 qps or more.
 Scaling signature generation to these kind of levels is always a challenge.
 Another issue was (and is) key management, for online signing to work you need access to the private key(s).
 This is considered a security risk.
 The road to the current solution (NSEC/NSEC3) was long.
-It started with the NXT (next) record, which was superseded by NSEC (next secure) record.
-From there it went through NSEC2/DNSNR to finally reached NSEC3 (next secure, version 3) in RFC 5155.
+It started with the NXT (next) record.
+The NO (not existing) record was introduced, but never made it to RFC.
+Later NXT was superseded by NSEC (next secure) record.
+From there it went through NSEC2/DNSNR to finally reach NSEC3 (next secure, version 3) in RFC 5155.